Lisa vs. Malibu Stacy: Production

 Oakley and Weinstein decided to include Abe in the episode because they had an "obsession" with old people.
 Weinstein said they both "love them and seem to really hate them" at the same time.
 He also said that they enjoy writing for characters such as Abe and Mr. Burns because of their "out-datedness", and because he and Oakley get to use dictionaries for looking up "old time slang".
 Executive producer David Mirkin thought it was difficult to make Abe funny because he is a "boring and tedious" character.
 He thinks that even though "Abe's doing all these complaints, what makes him funny is that the things he says are actually funny in the context of the boring and tedium."
 Mirkin thought this was a "big challenge, and Bill and Josh pulled it off very well."

+The cast first rehearsed "Lisa vs. Malibu Stacy" on July 15, 1993.
 When the episode was in production, Oakley's wife Rachel Pulido was an enthusiastic Barbie collector.
 Oakley therefore spent a lot of time going to Barbie conventions across the United States and met many different collectors.
 At one convention, Oakley met the man who owned the world's largest Barbie collection.
 The meeting between the two inspired the part of the episode where Lisa visits Smithers and it is revealed that Smithers is the owner of the world's largest Malibu Stacy collection.

 Kathleen Turner guest starred in the episode as Stacy Lovell.
+Mirkin had wanted to cast her in the role, but she asked to see a script before agreeing to the part.
+Turner later stated she "loved" the episode, stating "her skepticism, her cynicism, and then being converted, being compelled by the girl...
+It was just deliciously funny.
+And sad."
 Mirkin thought Turner was "completely game" when she showed up at the recording studio to record her lines as she "nailed" her lines really fast.
 He added that he enjoyed directing her and he thought she had one of the best performances ever on The Simpsons.